vitejs/vite/docs/guide/features.md

 import MyWorker from './worker?worker&inline'
 ```

-If you wish to inline the worker as url strings, add the `url` query:
+If you wish to retrieve the worker as a URL, add the `url` query:

 ```js
 import MyWorker from './worker?worker&url'